-The purpose of this post is to provide a worked example of how a Participating Forward is represented in Hedgebook’s Exposure Tool.
+We are excited to share a worked example of how a Participating Forwards are represented in Hedgebook’s Exposure Tool.
 A Participating Forward is a structured option which provides a known worst-case rate (Protection Rate) and the ability to participate in favourable movements for a portion of the structure (often 50%).

 In this example, a UK based importer has USD costs that are being hedged with the following Participating Forward: